matthewglover/pg-pool-factory/README.md

 The problem with Pool connections is that they require a configuration object, and don't natively support use of a connection url, in the form provided by cloud postgres services.

 ## How
-pg-pool-factory fills this gap by providing a lightweight wrapper that extracts arguments from a postgres connection url and combining them with other optional properties, before creating and returning an instance of pg.Pool.
+pg-pool-factory fills this gap by providing a lightweight wrapper that extracts arguments from a postgres connection url and combines them with other optional object properties, before creating and returning an instance of pg.Pool.